dsccommunity/ConfigMgrCBDsc/README.md

 - **CMSoftwareDistributionComponent**: Provides a resource for modifying software distribution component settings.
 Also provides the capability to add\remove Network Access Accounts.
+- **CMFileReplication**: Provides a resource for creating, modifying, or deleting file replication settings in Configuration Manager.

 ### xSccmPreReqs